Bitcoin Drops 2% on Hotter-Than-Expected U.S. Inflation

 The largest crypto by market capitalization slipped about 2% to $48,700 from slightly above $50,000 earlier in the day, while the broad-market crypto index CoinDesk 20 (CD20) lost 2.4%.

+Later in the day, cryptocurrencies pared some of the declines with BTC recovering to $49,100, but most of the CD20 constituents were still down 2%-3% over the past 24 hours.
+Solana's native token (SOL) held up better, gaining over 1% during the same time, while BTC was down 1.5%.

+U.S.-listed cryptocurrency-focused stocks tanked when markets opened, but has recovered part of their losses later in the afternoon.
+Shares of Coinbase (COIN) and MicroStrategy were down roughly 3% from Monday's closing price, while large BTC miners Marathon (MARA) and Riot Platforms (RIOT) 5% and 2%, respectively.

-The drop happened after the January Consumer Price Index (CPI) report showed 3.1% year-on-year inflation, faster than analysts' 2.9% forecast.
+The drop in prices happened after the January Consumer Price Index (CPI) report showed 3.1% year-on-year inflation, faster than analysts' 2.9% forecast.
 Market participants now see only a 34% chance of the Federal Reserve cutting interest rates in May, down from 52% a day ago, according to the CME FedWatch Tool.

-The lower chance of an imminent rate cut weighed on traditional markets as well.
+The lower chance of imminent rate cuts weighed on traditional markets as well.
 The 10-year U.S. Treasury bond yield advanced 12 basis points, while the S&P 500 equity gauge and the tech-heavy Nasdaq Composite Index declined as much as 2%.

+"This is not the inflation report that the Federal Reserve wanted to see and markets have responded accordingly," Craig Erlam, senior analyst at online brokerage platform OANDA, said in a Tuesday note.

+He pointed out that traders now price in only three rate cuts (75 basis point) for 2024, a significant drop from 175 basis points at some point last month, but suggests that fears about inflation might have swung overly pessimistic.

 Disclosure

-Note: UPDATE (Feb.
-13, 19:33 UTC): Updates price action.
-Adds analyst comment.